Martyrs (2008 film): Controversy and censorship

-The film screened at the Marché du Film film market in Cannes in May 2008, inciting walkouts from some audience members.
-It was subsequently shown on 19 October 2008 at Montreal's Festival du nouveau cinéma.
-According to Laugier, a man collapsed during the film's screening at the Sitges Film Festival, and a woman vomited during the film's premiere screening in Toronto.
+In France, the film faced significant controversy from the country's film rating system, which was chronicled in a documentary titled Martyrs vs Censorship, directed by Frédéric Ambroisine in June 2008.
+The French Commission de classification des œuvres cinématographiques initially rated the film 18+ (unsuitable for children under 18 or forbidden in cinemas for persons under 18), which the producers of the film unsuccessfully appealed.
+It was the second film, after Saw III (2006), to receive such a rating since the board's inception in 1990.

-In France, the film faced significant controversy amongst the country's film rating system, which was recorded in a documentary titled Martyrs vs Censorship, directed by Frédéric Ambroisine in June 2008.
-The French Commission de classification des œuvres cinématographiques initially rated the film 18+ (unsuitable for children under 18 or forbidden in cinemas for persons under 18), which the producers of the film appealed.
 As a last resort, the French Society of Film Directors (SRF) asked the French ministry of culture to examine the decision, remarking that "this is the first time a French genre film has been threatened with such a rating".
 The Union of Film Journalists adopted the same position as the SRF, claiming censorship.
-The Minister of Culture Christine Albanel eventually asked the Commission of Classification to change its rating, which was done in July 2008.
+The Minister of Culture Christine Albanel eventually asked the Commission of Classification to reduce its rating, which was done in July 2008.
 Martyrs was finally rated 16+, and released theatrically in France on 3 September 2008.

 Recounting the film's rating controversy, Laugier said:

-The Weinstein Company purchased North American distribution rights to the film following its screening at Cannes, but producer Bob Weinstein was ultimately so revulsed by the film that they chose not to release it.
+The Weinstein Company purchased North American distribution rights to the film following its screening at Cannes, but producer Bob Weinstein was ultimately so revolted by the film that they chose not to release it theatrically.
 The film never received a theatrical release in the United States and was instead released directly to DVD.
-It was given an R rating by the Motion Picture Association for "disturbing/severe aberrant behavior involving strong bloody violence, torture, child abuse and some nudity."
+A heavily edited cut of the film was given an R rating by the Motion Picture Association for "disturbing/severe aberrant behavior involving strong bloody violence, torture, child abuse and some nudity."